apex/up-examples/oss/node-next/Readme.md

 ## Notes

 The `.upignore` file contains `!.next` to include the `./.next` build directory.
-This is necessary because `.gitignore`'d files and dotfiles (or dirs) are ignored by default.
+This is necessary because dotfiles (or dirs) are ignored by default.